kellymilligan/canvas-framer/README.md

 ## Known issues

 - When using a WebGL canvas I seem to be hitting a resolution limit at higher paper sizes (A0, A1, A2).
 Attempting to scale the pixel ratio up further leads to a blank white screen at these sizes.
+- Selecting "To paper" for the "scale" setting doesn't work well with WebGL examples.
+At some paper sizes it works, but at larger paper sizes it seems to hit a rendering limit, giving you a blank white result instead.